Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{Follow-up imaging}

-We obtained follow-up optical imaging of the source using the Binospec instrument\cite{Fabricant2019} on the MMT telescope, as part of our optical follow-up program for WISE transients (PI: M. MacLeod).
-Observations were obtained between UT 2023-10-18 and 2023-10-19, consisting of dithered exposures of the field amounting to a total exposure time of 2400\,s and 1800\,s in the $g$ and $r$ filters respectively.
-The data were reduced, stacked and calibrated against the PS1 catalog using a modified version of an optical imaging pipeline\cite{De2020}.
+We obtained follow-up optical imaging of the source using the Binospec instrument\cite{Fabricant2019} on the MMT telescope.
+Observations were obtained between Coordinated Universal Time (UTC) 2023 October 18 and 2023 October 19, consisting of dithered exposures of the field with total exposure time of 2400\,s and 1800\,s in the $g$ and $r$ filters respectively.
+The data were reduced, stacked and calibrated against the PS1 catalog.
 We performed aperture photometry at the position of the source, and derive $5\sigma$ upper limits of $r> 22.44$\,mag and $g > 22.96$\,mag, limited primarily by source confusion in the dense field.

-We obtained near-infrared imaging of the source using the SpeX instrument\cite{Rayner2003} on the NASA Infrared Telescope Facility on UT 2023-09-06, under program 2023B053 (PI: De).
-A series of dithered exposures were obtained amounting to a total exposure time of 1200\,s in both $J$ and $K$ filters.
-The images were reduced using a custom infrared image reduction pipeline\cite{De2020}.
-No source is detected at the transient position to a $5\sigma$ limiting magnitude of $J > 19.0$\,mag and $K> 17.8$\,mag.
-We obtained deeper near-infrared imaging using the Multi-Object Spectrometer For Infrared Exploration (MOSFIRE\cite{McLean2012}) on the Keck-I telescope, on UT 2023-12-25 as part of program 2023B\_C358 (PI: Kasliwal).
-The source was observed over multiple dithered exposures amounting to a total exposure time of 288\,s and 297\,s in $J$ and $K$ bands respectively, although high wind conditions during the $K$-band observations preclude a reliable analysis for those images.
+We obtained near-infrared imaging of the source using the SpeX instrument\cite{Rayner2003} on the NASA Infrared Telescope Facility on UTC 2023 September 06.
+A series of dithered exposures were obtained with a total exposure time of 1200\,s in both $J$ and $K$ filters.
+The images were reduced, stacked and calibrated against the 2MASS catalog.
+No source is detected at the transient position, with a $5\sigma$ limiting magnitude of $J > 19.0$\,mag and $K> 17.8$\,mag.

+We obtained deeper near-infrared imaging using the Multi-Object Spectrometer For Infrared Exploration (MOSFIRE\cite{McLean2012}) on the Keck-I telescope, on UTC 2023 December 25.
+The source was observed over multiple dithered exposures with a total exposure time of 288\,s and 297\,s in $J$ and $K$ bands respectively.
+High winds during the $K$-band observations led us to discard those images.
 Performing aperture photometry at the source position, a faint source is detected in the $J$-band images at $J = 20.90 \pm 0.28$\,Vega\,mag.